hfch/Python_for_Physicists_Heidelberg_2016/README.md

   contain topics that you should be familiar with in your programming language.

 ## Computer / Laptop setup
-Every student will work actively with an own computer.
+Each student will work actively with an own computer.
 I expect that about half of you will bring their own Laptops and necessary setups are described [here](https://github.com/terben/Python_for_Physicists_Heidelberg_2016/tree/master/computer_setup).
 Please make sure that you have a proper *Python*-setup